thedevsafaf/html-css-assignments-futura/README.md

 # html-css-assignments-futura
-Tasks provided by Futura for HTML and CSS
+Task #2 - By Futura for HTML and CSS

 HTML TASKS